 Write Act One at the top of the first column, Act Two: 1 at the top of the second (or third if you’re doing eight columns), Act Two: 2 at the top of the third (or fifth), Act Three at the top of the fourth (or seventh).

-Then write a card saying Act One Climax and pin it at the bottom of column one, Midpoint Climax at the bottom of column two, Act Two Climax at the bottom of column three, and Climax at the very end.
-If you already know what those scenes are, then write a short description of them on the appropriate cards.
+Now write Act One Climax at the bottom of column one, Midpoint Climax at the bottom of column two, Act Two Climax at the bottom of column three, and Climax at the very end.
+If you already know what those scenes are, then write a short description of them on the grid.
 These are scenes that you know you MUST have in your story, in those places - whether or not you know what they are right now.